As leadership expert Ken Blanchard puts it:

 Stages of Performance Management

-Performance management is a series of steps that guide how managers and employees work together to improve performance.
-These stages ensure that employees know what’s expected of them, get the support they need, and are recognized for their contributions.
+Performance management follows a structured cycle that guides how managers and employees work together to improve performance.
+These stages ensure employees know what's expected, get the support they need, and receive recognition for their contributions.

 1. Planning

-The first stage is about setting clear expectations.
+The first stage sets clear expectations.
 Managers and employees work together to define goals, key responsibilities, and success measures.
 This step provides direction and ensures everyone understands how their work connects to organizational objectives.
+Good planning answers questions like: What needs to be accomplished?
+By when?
+What does success look like?

 2. Monitoring

-Once goals are in place, progress needs to be tracked.
-Monitoring involves regular check-ins, feedback, and progress reviews to make sure employees are on the right path.
-It allows managers to identify challenges early and provide the right support.
+Once goals are in place, progress needs tracking.
+Monitoring involves regular check-ins, feedback sessions, and progress reviews to ensure employees stay on the right path.
+This stage allows managers to identify challenges early and provide timely support.
+It's about staying connected to performance in real-time rather than waiting for formal reviews.

 3. Developing